 This article describes what to see on a Monument Valley scenic drive.
 Lodging tips and other travel suggestions are included at the end so keep reading.

 Arrive early in the morning for a sunrise photo shoot followed by breakfast

 To make the most of a Monument Vally drive, arrive before the sun rises.
 No, you won’t be able to begin the drive, but you don’t want to miss the chance to photograph the sun rising behind East and West Mittens.

 Arriving early also gives you a chance to try Navajo fry-bread for breakfast at the View Restaurant in the Visitors Center before the 17-mile road through Monument Valley, opens for traffic.
 That’s how Alan and I began our boomer travel adventure.

-General admission to drive the 17-mile scenic loop road is $20 per car for up to 4 people, ages 9 or younger are free (2018) and includes a free Monument Valley drive map.
+General admission to drive the 17-mile scenic loop road is $20 per car for up to 4 people, ages 9 or younger are free (make sure to confirm information before you go!) and includes a free Monument Valley drive map.
 Admittance hours change according to the season, so check here when planing your trip.

 Although you can drive the road through Monument Valley yourself, for a deeper experience, hire a guide.
 You’ll learn about Navajo history and culture, plus have access to off-limit areas.

 Visitors must stay near the road and are not allowed to hike toward any of the formations unless accompanied by a paid guide.
 Be sure to bring drinking water as there are no facilities in the valley, not even restrooms.

 The sun in this part of Arizona and Utah is strong, so wear a hat (click here for my favorite travel hat) and apply sunscreen!
 I like Coppertone Sport (click here for current price on Amazon) because it’s water resistant so it doesn’t sweat off.